 MRI guided Focused Ultrasound (MRgFUS)

 This is another way of destroying fibroid cells to try to make it shrink and stop growing.
 The MRI is used to find the precise position of the fibroid.
 A beam of ultrasound energy is then directed to the core of the fibroid.
 The increase in temperature destroys the central portion of the fibroid making it shrink in size.
-Like other conservative treatments, MRgFUS does not remove the fibroids and future growth and recurrence of symptoms is common.
-It is not recommended for women who want to fall pregnant.
+Like other conservative treatments, MRgFUS does not remove the fibroids and future growth and recurrence of symptoms can occur.

 There are set criteria as to who is eligible for the procedure or not.
 This is based on the number of fibroids, size and position within the uterus.
 Women interested in the procedure need to have an MRI to check whether they are suitable.

-The procedure is done in radiology clinics who have the equipment.
+The procedure is done in radiology clinics that have specialized equipment.
 In Melbourne, it is offered to public patients at the Royal Women’s Hospital in Parkville (https://www.thewomens.org.au) and privately at Future Medical Imaging Group (http://www.fmig.com.au).

 Myomectomy is an operation where incisions are made on the uterus to completely remove one or more fibroids.
 It is mostly recommended for women who have an indication for surgical treatment because of their symptoms and who want to preserve the uterus for future fertility or other personal reasons.
 It can be done through an open incision or through a laparoscopy (keyhole surgery).
 Please see the myomectomy page for more details.